Captain...

 Until I Caused It…

-I got a note from my aunt once and I never really thought much of it.
-The note was written on a pretty paper and I kept it more so for the pretty print and the sentimental value but not the words she had written.
+I got a note from my aunt once and never thought much of it.
+The note was written on pretty paper and I kept it more so for the lovely print and the sentimental value but not the words she had written.

 Much later I took it up and my blood ran cold and my heart skipped a beat:

 How did she know?
-Did she known that she was giving me a gift and a burden?
+Did she know she had given me a gift and a burden?
 And I cried for the wasted years.

 Now, where must I find the courage and how to stop waiting and make my extraordinary come true?